joshmorgan1000/UTKH/README.md

    - Magnetism arises when the resonance patterns of moving electrons align, creating a larger, unified resonance field.
    - Electromagnetic waves (light) are the natural result of oscillating co-orbital energy systems propagating through space.

-### Summary

-This expanded view integrates light, atomic structures, and electricity into a unified framework:
-1. **Universality of Resonance** The observed behaviors in fluids, celestial mechanics, and electromagnetic systems reinforce UTKH’s claim that resonance-based attraction is fundamental to the universe.
-2. **Dynamic Stabilization:** Systems in motion align and stabilize into predictable patterns, minimizing energy dissipation and maximizing stability.
-3. **Atomic Elements:** Represent stable co-orbital patterns of light flows.
-4. **Electrons:** Function as dynamic co-orbital systems that interact with atomic cores.
-5. **Molecules:** Form through shared or complementary resonance patterns between atoms.
-6. **Electricity:** Represents the directed movement of electron resonance patterns through matter.

-By redefining these fundamental phenomena in terms of light flows and resonance, UTKH provides a cohesive framework for understanding their behaviors and interactions.

 ---

 ## Applications to Technology <a href="#applications-to-technology"></a>